-The place is owned by artist James Edward Talbot who got his inspiration from his own life experiences and formal education.
+The place is owned by artist James Edward Talbot, who inspired his own life experiences and formal education.

-Casa Neverlandia is one of the Austin places to visit because a short tour of this three-storey home is enough to make you fascinated by the ingenuity of its creator.
+Casa Neverlandia is one of the Austin places to visit because a short tour of this three-story home is enough to make you fascinated by the ingenuity of its creator.

 19. Paddle through Lady Bird Lake

-If you are wondering what to do in Austin on a bright sunny day, consider going to the Lady Bird Lake.
+If you wonder what to do in Austin on a bright sunny day, consider going to Lady Bird Lake.

 The Lady Bird Lake is part of the chain of reservoirs on the Colorado River.
 It was named in honor of Lady Bird Johnson, a resident of Austin and a former First Lady of the United States.

-The lake has a paddling trail you can follow wherein you get to see some awesome Austin attractions along the way.
+The lake has a paddling trail you can follow, wherein you can see some awesome Austin attractions along the way.